UC President’s Pre-Professoriate Fellowship

 Eligibility

-The program is open to UCLA PhD students in all fields of study who:
+The program is open to UCLA PhD students in all academic fields of study who:

-- Are officially advanced to doctoral candidacy at the time they apply.
-“Officially” means ATC documents have been received by the Graduate Division’s Academic & Postdoctoral Services.
+• Are officially advanced to doctoral candidacy at the time they apply.
+“Officially” means ATC documents have been received by the Division of Graduate Education’s Academic & Postdoctoral Services office.

-- Are continuing PhD students at UCLA who have a demonstrated record of advancing issues of inclusion, equity and diversity; actively supporting underrepresented communities; and showing a commitment to pursuing these efforts throughout their career.
+• Are continuing PhD students at UCLA who have a demonstrated record of advancing issues of inclusion and equity and showing a commitment to pursuing these efforts throughout their career.

 Award